anicolasgar/anicolasgar/README.md

 ### 📚 Interests and Hobbies

-Outside of work, I enjoy reading, cycling around Amsterdam and since a couple of months I added a new one to the list: Playing the guitar 🎸.
+Outside of work, I enjoy reading, cycling around Amsterdam and since a couple of months I've added a new hobby to the list: Playing the guitar 🎸.

 Feel free to connect with me on LinkedIn or send me an email if you'd like to chat about data science, software engineering, or anything else.